c4arl0s/9CentralizedWorkflows/README.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

 This will output a verbose rejection message.
-It seems that Git won't let anyone push to a remote server if it doesn't result in a **fast-forward** merge.
-This prevents us from losing the **"Add 3rd news"** item commit that would need to be overwritten for **origin/master** to match **mary/master**.
+It seems that Git won't let anyone push to a remote server if it doesn't result in a fast-forward merge.
+This prevents us from losing the "Add 3rd news" item commit that would need to be overwritten for origin/master to match mary/master.

 # 	* [Pull in Changes (Mary)](https://github.com/c4arl0s/9CentralizedWorkflowsRysGitTutorial#9-centralized-workflows-rysgit-tutorial---content)

 Mary can solve this problem by pulling in the central changes before trying to push her CSS changes.
-First, she needs the most up-to-date version of the **origin/master** branch.
+First, she needs the most up-to-date version of the origin/master branch.

 ```console
 Tue Jun 16 ~/iOS/RysGitTutorialMarysRepository